 - It is very common for parents to be given incorrect instructions with the alarm.
 They often expect the child to wake to the alarm.
 These children are such heavy sleepers they will generally not wake to the alarm initially.
 The parents will hear the alarm and must go in and wake the child at the time of the wetting.
 Eventually the message gets through from the child’s bladder to their brain and they will wake up to the sound of the alarm.

 - Often the alarm is tried without combining its use with any other strategies.
 Unless all the factors causing the bedwetting are addressed in a systematic and comprehensive way results can be disappointing and child may never start to wake to the alarm.
 The causes are generally a combination of factors including a small bladder capacity, too much urine produced at night, very deep sleep and constipation.
 Long term success is much more likely with a program which addresses all these factors.
 The alarm is only addressing the deep sleep.

 - The child may be frightened by the alarm and refuse to wear it after the first use.
 If this is the case, rather than stopping the alarm, it can be put on after the child goes to sleep or an alarm with a voice or recording option can be used.
-These children, who wake easily to the alarm, are likely to be cured quite quickly if the alarm is continued.
+These children, who wake easily to the alarm, and are frightened are likely to be cured quite quickly if the alarm is continued.

-- Another common problem with alarms is that some models are very expensive.
-Some Pad and Bell alarms cost about two thousand dollars.
-These alarms are generally hired out, because they are too expensive for families to purchase.
+Another common problem with alarms is that some models are very expensive.
+Some Pad and Bell alarms cost about two thousand dollars so these alarms are generally hired, because they are too expensive for families to purchase.
 Also the alarm pads on these hired alarms need to be disinfected between patients.
-There is often a waiting period of six to twelve months to get one of these alarms.
+There is often a waiting period of six to twelve months to get one of these hired alarms.
 Often there is a time limit for families to keep the alarm.
-The child may appear to have been cured and the alarm is returned to the clinic, however it is common for children who seem to have been cured to have one or two relapses, even months later.
+The child may appear to have been cured and the alarm is returned to the clinic, however it is common for children to have a relapse within the first 12 months.
 There may not be an alarm available for hire at the clinic or hospital when it is needed again.
 If the alarm is not restarted immediately the problem can return and become established again.
 For this reason it is better to purchase a bedwetting alarm.
 Generally if the alarm is restarted immediately, the problem will stop again very quickly.
-We now sell an inexpensive pad and bell alarm which is extremely loud.
+We now sell an inexpensive pad and bell alarm with the DVD program which is extremely loud.

 See all Bedwetting Alarm and DVD Kits.